 Ensure your directory has at least two accounts with global administrator privileges assigned to them.
 This will help in the case that one global administrator is locked out.
 For more detail see the article, Manage emergency access accounts in Azure AD.

 If you're not going to continue to use this application, you can delete the tenant using the following steps:

-Ensure that you are signed in to the directory that you want to delete through the Directory + subscription filter in the Azure portal, and switching to the target directory if needed.
+Ensure that you're signed in to the directory that you want to delete through the Directory + subscription filter in the Azure portal.
+Switch to the target directory if needed.